What's the difference between a wedding website and a wedding invitation — and what belongs on each?

 Key Takeaways:

-• Invitations signal importance, websites handle depth and logistics
+• Invitations signal what matters most; websites carry the depth and logistics

 A close-up of a vintage-style envelope with a pastoral painting, featuring a person and a cow.
 A delicate dried flower and wax seal add elegance.